oxygenxml/oxygen-git-client-addon/README.md

 After staging the files, on the bottom of the view, you can provide a commit message and commit them to your local repository.
 For convenience, you can also select a previously provided message.

 In the toolbar above the _Commit message_ text area, there are a few toggle buttons that affect your commit if they are enabled:
-- **Amend last commit:** Enabling this option is a convenient way to modify the most recent commit.
+- **Amend last commit**: Enabling this option is a convenient way to modify the most recent commit.
 It lets you combine staged changes with the previous commit instead of creating an entirely new commit.
 It can also be used to simply edit the previous commit message without changing its snapshot.
-- **Automatically push changes to remote when committing:** If this option is enabled, when a commit is performed, the committed changes are also pushed to the remote repository.
+- **Automatically push changes to remote when committing**: If this option is enabled, when a commit is performed, the committed changes are also pushed to the remote repository.

 ## Push / Pull (with merge or rebase)